-Many students with low vision and blindness may require extra support in the classroom, which is given with an IEP or 504 plan in the United States.
+Many students with low vision and blindness may require extra support in the classroom.
+This is done with an IEP or 504 plan in the United States.
 While students may feel stigmatized because they receive special education services, it’s extremely important that students receive accommodations in the classroom when necessary.
-For an idea of what support I needed/wanted in the classroom, read my letter to elementary school teachers, my letter to middle school teachers, and my letter to high school teachers.
-And for an idea of what I learned from my teacher of the visually impaired, read this post.

 It’s okay to ask questions

 You don’t need to know exactly how much sight someone has before interacting with them.
-That said, if you have any questions, feel free to ask them, but don’t be surprised if they do not want to talk about it, or if they don’t know how to answer something.
-I am more open about my condition than most people, and have written a series of posts about how to answer questions from strangers- read through the posts here.
+That said, if you have any questions, feel free to ask them.
+However, don’t be surprised if they do not want to talk about it, or don’t know how to answer something.
+I am more open about my condition than most people, but I don’t owe an explanation of my condition to everyone I meet.

 Should I avoid the word “see?”

-Using the word “see” in conversation is not offensive to people who are blind or visually impaired- it’s only offensive if used in context like “I can see and you can’t, you’re silly!”
-For more of my thoughts on this topic, read this post for my view on “see” and other words that mean sight.
+Using the word “see” in conversation is not offensive to people who are blind or visually impaired.
+It’s only offensive in a context like “I can see and you can’t, you’re silly!”

 Accessing print materials

 I can’t talk about low vision or blindness without mentioning my favorite resource of all time, Bookshare.
-Bookshare is a service that creates accessible copies of any book one could think of- I have a full post on them here.
-Libraries also have many services for people who do not read standard print- read my full post on specific services here, and college library resources here.
-And of course, there are always eReaders- read my post on them here.
+Bookshare is a service that creates accessible copies of any book one could think of.
+Libraries also have many services for people who do not read standard print.
+And of course, there are always eReaders.

 Low vision and blindness are not things to be feared, as there have been so many technology and medical advancements over the years.
 If you have any additional questions, feel free to comment below and I will do my best to answer them.